State Savings Bank (Council Bluffs, Iowa)

 The bank changed its name to State Bank & Trust in 1967, and continued to operated from here until 1978.
 The building sat empty for five years when it was renovated for use by State Investment Company and other offices.
 It was listed on the National Register of Historic Places in 1984.
-The building now houses a branch office of Great Western Bank.
+The building now houses a branch office of First Interstate BancSystem.